Production Caps: Making a Tough Situation Worse

 The U.S. Congress can help by enacting our 5 Actions for Sustainable Change, five simple steps to accelerate a circular economy for plastics.

-Global Partners for Plastics Circularity are championing an international agreement that would retain the societal benefits of plastics while marshalling the resources needed to keep plastic waste out of our environment.
+A global agreement among nations to end plastic waste in the environment can stimulate a circular economy for plastics.
+The Global Partners for Plastics Circularity are championing an international agreement that would retain the societal benefits of plastics while marshalling the resources needed to keep plastic waste out of our environment.